TestAnything/testanything.github.io/README.md

 # testanything.org

-[testanything.org][ta] is the website for the Test Anything Protocol (TAP), the simple text based interface for testing modules.
+[testanything.org][ta] is amazing website for the Test Anything Protocol (TAP), the simple text based interface for testing modules.

 [ta]: http://testanything.org/

-The goals of this site are to:
+The objectives of this site are to:

 -    Structure the site to be a resource for developers
      -    Move discussion based articles to another place